 What if my organization isn’t prepared to set up certificate-based signatures?

 Adobe Approved Trust List (AATL): The Adobe Approved Trust List is a program that allows millions of users around the world to create digital signatures that are trusted whenever the signed document is opened in Acrobat or Reader software.
-Check out our current members.
+Check out the current members.

 Adobe Security and Privacy Portal: A good first stop for all things security and privacy at Adobe.